-Here is an example using the command-line tool CURL:
+Here's an example using the command-line tool cURL:

 There are four query parameters that you can use to specify what information is returned by the stats API.
 The